Bara7-Qusai/Build-a-ML-Workflow-For-Scones-Unlimited-On-Amazon-SageMaker/README.md

 All three Lambda functions used in this workflow are defined inside a **single file: `lambda.py`**:

 1. **Data Serialization** – Loads input image data from S3 and prepares it for inference
-2. **Model Inference** – Invokes the SageMaker endpoint to perform prediction
+2. **Classification** – Invokes the SageMaker endpoint to perform prediction
-3. **Result Deserialization** – Processes the output and returns the final response
+3. **Filter ** –  Filter out low-confidence predictions and return the final results

+اطرح سؤالك على ChatGPT

 ---